mashingan/anonimongo/examples/benchmark/readme.md

 with `version` is the Mongodb version, such as `latest` or `4.2`, or others e.g.
 `docker run --rm -dp 27017:27017 mongo:4.2`

-The naming test will use the same name between different languages to group it together.
-Currently this is still flat directory structure but if the more examples added, this will be reorganized into separate folders for each test group.

 ## Python setup

 The Python is using virtual environment (venv) to avoid polluting workspace.